Immortality-IMT/Improve-The-Library-of-Babel-for-A.I/README.md

 Most versions of library of babel use the random function.
 Here is instead sequential generation.

+gen_sentence.c - sequential generator using a word set (en_dictioanry.db).
+Minimal word set based on information preservation, primitives or language factors.<br>
+small_word_set_en_dictionary.db.7z - minimal word set to use with gen_sentence.c<br>
 gen_dictionary.c - sequential generator using 26 letters of the alphabet (a..z).
 Generated words can be parsed later into sentences and punctuation added.<br>
-gen_sentence.c - sequential generator using a word set (en_dictioanry.db).
-Minimal word set based on information preservation, primitives or language factors.<br>
-en_dictionary.7z - minimal word set to use with gen_sentence.c<br>
 dictionary.v2.7z - mindless generation of ever longer (a..z)<br>

 The improvement is to make the generation directed, adding rules to omit gibberish and prune using regular expressions and using A.I. to make the decisions using the data in a prompt.
 E.g "Does this have any meaning in science?"
 Improving the library of babel to find cures to aging or find new science.